United States Chamber of Commerce: 20th century

+21st century

-Though the Chamber claims to represent over 3 million American businesses, according to data 94% of its income comes from about 1500 big businesses.
+Thomas J. Donohue led the U.S. Chamber from 1997 to 2021.
+Though the Chamber claims to represent over 3 million American businesses, according to data, 94% of its income comes from about 1,500 big businesses.

 In late 2011 it was revealed that the Chamber's computer system was breached from November 2009 to May 2010 by Chinese hackers.
 The purpose of the breach appeared to be gain information related to the Chamber's lobbying regarding Asian trade policy.

-Since a 1971 internal memo by Lewis Powell advocating a more active role in cases before United States Supreme Court, the Chamber has found increasing success in litigation.
+Since a 1971 internal memo by Lewis Powell advocating a more active role in cases before the United States Supreme Court, the Chamber has found increasing success in litigation.
 Under the Burger and Rehnquist Courts the Chamber was on the prevailing side 43% and 56% of the time, respectively, but under the Roberts Court, the Chamber's success rate rose to 68% as of June 21, 2012.

 In the 2008 election cycle, aggressive ads paid for by the USCC attacked a number of Democratic congressional candidates (such as Minnesota's DFL Senate candidate Al Franken) and supported a number of Republican candidates including John Sununu, Gordon Smith, Roger Wicker, Saxby Chambliss and Elizabeth Dole.

 The Chamber of Commerce was an opponent of the Obama administration during Barack Obama's eight years in power.

 During the 2010 campaign cycle, the Chamber spent $32 million, 93 percent of which was to help Republican candidates.
 The Chamber's spending out of its general funds was criticized as illegal under campaign finance laws.
 In a front-page article titled "Large Donations Aid U.S. Chamber in Election Drive", The New York Times reported that the Chamber used contributions in campaigns without separating foreign and domestic contributions, which if true would appear to contravene prohibitions on lobbying by foreign nations and groups.
 In question was the Chamber's international branches, "AmChams", whose funds are unaccounted for and perhaps mix into the general collection.
-All branches, corporations, and members of the Chamber pay dues; the question is how they divide the money for expenses in national campaigns.

-The truth of these allegations is unknown.
 The Chamber has refused to provide any concrete evidence to refute the allegations.
 In reference to the matter, Tom Donohue wrote his council and members on October 12, 2010.
 He stated, "Let me be clear.
 The Chamber does not use any foreign money to fund voter education activities—period.
 We have strict financial controls in place to ensure this.
 The funds we receive from American Chambers of Commerce abroad, bilateral business councils, and non-U.S.-based global companies represent a small fraction of our more than $200 million annual revenues.
 Under our accounting system, these revenues are never used to support any political activities.
 We are in full compliance with all laws and regulations."
-Organizations Moveon.org, Think Progress, and People for the American Way rallied against the Chamber at the Justice Department to start an injunction for a criminal investigation.
+The organizations Moveon.org, Think Progress, and People for the American Way rallied against the Chamber at the Justice Department to start an injunction for a criminal investigation.
 The Chamber is not required to produce fundraising records.